mui/mui-x/docs/data/data-grid/tree-data/tree-data.md

 Same behavior as for the [Row grouping](/x/react-data-grid/row-grouping/#group-expansion).

+## Propagate row selection

+Same behavior as for the [Row grouping](/x/react-data-grid/row-grouping/#propagate-row-selection).

 ## Gaps in the tree

 If some entries are missing to build the full tree, the `DataGridPro` will automatically create rows to fill those gaps.